Loli-Feature-Flags/website/docs/reference/ui/mounting.md

 ### Wait For Library

-If the Loli UI script is installed via `defer` script, the `mountLoliUi` function is not directly available.
+If the Loli UI script is installed via a `defer` script, the `mountLoliUi` function is not directly available.

 But the Loli UI library script fires a custom event when the library